5 Tips to Control Dust During a Kitchen Remodel

 • Opening a window, if weather permits, to allow circulation within the renovation space, and rigging a fan in the window space to blow dust out

-Workers will have to walk in and out of the space, removing old materials and delivering new ones.
+Workers will have to walk in and out of the home, removing old materials and delivering new items.
 Renovation dust will inevitably follow on their boots and clothes.
-Laying down canvas tarps or polyethylene plastic limits the transfer of dust and protects wooden floors from scratchy grit and both carpets and floors from spills.
+Laying down cardboard or polyethylene plastic limits the transfer of dust and protects wooden floors and carpeting from scratchy grit, paint and drywall dust.
 Ask your contractor about preparing exits and entrances for your kitchen remodel.

-In an ideal world, you’d remove all your furniture and personal items from your home before the kitchen renovation begins.
-A more practical solution is to remove small, hard-to-dust items from shelves and tabletops , like knick-knacks and photos, and cover furniture with tarps.
-Kowalske cleans up dust daily, preventing dirt from building up.
+In an ideal world, you’d remove all your furniture and personal items from your home before a kitchen renovation begins.
+But this is not possible for most homeowners.
+A more practical solution is to remove small, hard-to-dust items from shelves and tabletops, like knick-knacks and artwork, and cover furniture with plastic sheets.
+Kowalske cleans up dust daily, preventing dirt from building up and entering the finished spaces.

-Our contractors keep up with the dust every day, a smarter strategy than waiting until the end when grit is embedded in carpets, sofas, and nooks and crannies around the wood molding.
-When the job is done, Kowalske will do a thorough top-to-bottom cleaning job.
+Our contractors keep up with the dust every day, a smarter strategy than waiting until the end of the project.
+You don’t want grit embedded in carpets, sofas, and nooks and crannies around the wood molding.
+It’s important to sweep and vacuum daily.
+When the job is done, Kowalske will do a thorough top-to-bottom cleaning of the jobsite.

-In the good weather, carpenters can work in a space outdoors, limiting the amount of sawdust in your house.
+Cutting wood and drywall inside a home creates dust in the air that can travel throughout the home.
+In good weather, carpenters can work in a space outdoors, limiting the amount of sawdust in your house.
 If they do work indoors, ask that they use dust-collecting vacuums with their power saws.
-Workers using drywall sanders, another primary source of dust and grit, should do the same thing.
+Workers using drywall sanders, another primary source of dust and grit, should also use a dust collection vacuum.

 Dust and debris are inevitable, but with a little forethought and care, Kowalske will keep your home clean and safe.